rvaiya/keyd/man.md

 Pressing capslock+f thus produces a tilde.

-By default unmapped keys inside of a layer do nothing, however a layer may optionally have a parent from which mappings are drawn for keys which are not explicitly mapped.
+A layer may optionally have a parent from which mappings are drawn for keys which are not explicitly mapped.
+By default layers do not have a parent, that is, unmapped keys will have no effect.
 A parent is specified by appending `:<parent layer>` to the layer name.
 This is particularly useful for custom letter layouts like dvorak which remap a subset of keys but otherwise leave the default mappings in tact.

 ## ACTIONS